BrandtBrandtBrandt/YOLO-vegetables/README.md

 	1. Data Collection: Images of vegetables were gathered and organized into a dataset.
 	2. Annotation: Used Roboflow to annotate and prepare the data for YOLO training.
 	3. Model Training: Trained the YOLO model in Google Colab, utilizing GPU acceleration for faster training.

-Real-Time Detection Showcase

-Below is a demonstration of the model in action, identifying various vegetables with real-time bounding boxes and labels.

-Embed or link to GIF or image here.